 The project is the full-year paper MATH490.
 The project is an independent study conducted under the supervision of one or two staff members.
 The main assessment item is a written report.
 Students also give two seminars: a preliminary ten-minute description of the project in Semester 1, and a final twenty-minute report near the end of Semester 2.

 You should discuss possible topics with lecturers and with the honours coordinator, well before the start of Semester 1.
-Ideally, you should know your supervisor(s) and topic by the start of academic year.
+Ideally, you should know your supervisor(s) and topic by the start of the academic year.
 The written report is due by the end of the lecturing period in Semester 2.

 The length and format of the written reports vary widely, depending on the area of study, the nature of the project, and on the subject matter.
 (All of this is taken into consideration by the examiners.)
 You should plan your report carefully in consultation with your supervisors: it can take longer than you might think to do the actual writing.
 You are also welcome to seek guidance from the honours coordinator at any stage.

 The class of honours is determined by your final grade:

 - Second class (Division I) 70–79